Research

 Citation:

 • Hansen, M. E., & Pickering, S. D. (2024).
 The role of religion and COVID-19 vaccine uptake in England.
-Vaccine, x(x), x-x.
-In press.
+Vaccine (42)13: 3215-3219.

 NHS workers on strike

-Trust, healthcare workers and strikes
+Trust, doctors, nurses and strikes

 How much do the public support striking nurses and junior doctors?
 It turns out people are generally more supportive of these healthcare workers striking than other professionals like postal workers or teachers.
 Support levels vary by political affiliation, ideology, and trust in the NHS, with non-Conservative, left-leaning individuals, and those with high trust in the NHS more likely to back the strikes.
 These findings suggest strategic directions for increasing public support for healthcare workers' strikes.